marieval/100DaysOfCode/README.md

  ### Day 75 - 26.10.2018 (Fri)
 **Today´s Progress:** I made a wireframe for a small app for showing only selected videos suitable for kids.
 Made the basic structure.

-**Thoughts:** When starting from scratch, I´m really very unsure and forgot so much things which I already knew before! :-(
+**Thoughts:** When starting from scratch, I´m really very unsure and forgot so much things which I already knew before!
+I´m totally demotivated. :-(

+### -- Day off - 27.10.2018 (Sat) --

+ ### Day 76 - 28.10.2018 (Sun)
+**Today´s Progress:** I started re-building of the main page of the uHost (project from the CSS-course, which I did earlier) just according the result html-page.

+**Thoughts:** The start was not easy, but as I went further, it was much better. ;-)